mx-psi/tfg/text/CompSci/probabilistic_computation.md

 $$P\left(X = \ket{i}\right) = a_i \qquad (i = 1, \dots, N)$$
 :::

 Lastly, we state the allowed operations.
+Even though we will restrict probabilistic circuits to a small set of gates, we will describe here the most general possible operations that can be made by composing these gates.
 For this we need the technical concept of computable number.

 :::{.definition}
 A real number $r \in \RR$ is a *computable number* if the function that given $n$ outputs the n-th bit of $r$ can be computed.